Typical Home Repair and Decorating Costs After Buying a New Home

 You’ve just spent a considerable sum on your new home.
 But do you now need to spend on repairs, too?

-The home inspection completed during the buying process should uncover any major repairs needed prior to close.
+The home inspection completed during the buying process should uncover any major repairs needed before close.
 Your real estate agent would help you negotiate the satisfactory completion of these repairs.
-However, you may uncover smaller repair items that should be completed upon move-in.
+However, you may find smaller repair items that should be completed upon move-in.

 Don’t fret; you don’t need to empty your savings for all repairs.
 First, understand which repairs and updates are a priority.
 The total costs will vary depending on the size and style of your home.
 Also, the products you choose for the repairs and updates are a cost factor.